remvze/website/src/posts/event-driven-react-with-typeScript.md

 eventBus.emit('theme:toggle', { theme: 'dark' });
 ```

-A top-level layout or theme provider listens for this event and updates the UI accordingly.
+A top-level layout or theme provider listens for this event and updates the UI state or theme context accordingly.

+---

+## Trade-Offs to Consider

+Event-driven design is powerful, but not a silver bullet.
+It introduces:

+- **Indirection**: behavior can feel “magical” or hard to trace, especially in large apps.
+- **Debugging difficulty**: it’s not always obvious who is emitting or listening.
+- **State sync risks**: relying entirely on events for app state can lead to race conditions or missed updates.

+Use it _thoughtfully_: for cross-cutting concerns or loosely-related behaviors, not as a full replacement for props, context, or state management.